martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 #### I am invincible!

-With these three action pillars intregrated, GoldenEye could perform similarly to the agent I use at work and at home!
+With these three action pillars integrated, GoldenEye could perform similarly to the agent I use at work and at home!

 I still feel like I need to process this piece a bit more.
 There is so much happening, but at the same time, little happening?